tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 more than one ticket while racing connection attempts in order to establish one successful connection.
 Having  multiple tickets equips clients with enough tickets to initiate connection racing while avoiding ticket re-use and ensuring that their cache of tickets does not empty during such races.
-Moreover, as some servers may implement single-use tickets (and even session ticket encryption keys), distinct tickets will be needed to prevent premature ticket invalidation by racing.
+Moreover, as some servers may implement single-use tickets, distinct tickets prevent premature ticket invalidation by racing.
 - Connection priming: In some systems, connections can be primed or bootstrapped by a centralized service or daemon for faster connection establishment.
 Requesting tickets on demand allows such services to vend tickets to clients to use for accelerated handshakes with early data.
 (Note that